Navy vet found in his suburban Dallas apartment had been dead 3 years

-(CNN)Ronald Wayne White's body was found during a routine check of apartments where tenants did not appear to be using water, according to police in Desoto,Texas, a suburb southwest of Dallas.
+(CNN)Ronald Wayne White's body was found during a routine check of apartments where tenants did not appear to be using water, according to police in DeSoto,Texas, a suburb southwest of Dallas.

 The Navy veteran was discovered on the kitchen floor of his apartment in DeSoto earlier this month -- about three years after his death, DeSoto Police Detective Pete Schulte said.
 He added that he believed White was 51 years old at the time of death.